simon-koenig/Parallel-Game-of-Life/README.md

 make WeakScalingExperiment IMPLEMENTATION=X
 ```

-After generating the benchmark data, one can generate the results by running:
+After generating the benchmark data, one can generate the result plots by running:
 ```sh
 make EvaluateStrongScalingExperiment IMPLEMENTATION=X
 ```